edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

 To correct the asymmetric routing situation we need to implement a few changes as highlighted in Figure 3.

-{% include figure image_path="/content/uploads/2019/08/DXGW_with_VPN-Backup_Fix.png" caption="Figure 3: Corrected traffic flow after using route summarization, prefix filtering and LOCAL_PREF." %}
+{% include figure image_path="/content/uploads/2019/08/DXGW_with_VPN-Backup_Fix.png" caption="Figure 3: Corrected traffic flow after using route summarization and prefix filtering." %}

 The following sections look at these required changes in detail: